 This article is about how to shut out all the noise around you and focus on the best advice and the best resources to help you build your blog.

-Two months ago, I decided to get serious about marketing this blog and business.
+Before I purchased Jon’s course, I decided to get serious about marketing my business and blog.
 So, I went online to hunt for experts to teach me all about marketing my online business.

-Well, online, there’s a crowd of “experts”; hundreds, even thousands, of self-styled experts on the topic.
+Well, online, there’s a crowd of “experts” — hundreds, even thousands, of self-styled experts — on the topic of marketing.
 Some, I’m sure are truly experts.
 The rest, who knows?

 In my quest for knowledge, I signed up for a whole bunch of free offers and email lists.
-In the past, I was quite ruthless about the content I invited into my inbox.
+Before this point, I was quite ruthless about the content I invited into my inbox.
 I followed 3 or 4 blogs (including SmartBlogger) and that was it.

 These 3 or 4 resources were known entities.
 I’d read their blog posts for months before I finally signed up for their list and allowed them to deliver their content to me via my email.
 I knew that what would arrive for me to read would be worthwhile and about topics I was interested in.